-The Group recognises an allowance for expected credit losses on its financial assets measured at amortised cost and financial assets that are debt instruments and measured at fair value through other comprehensive income, without requiring a credit-impaired event to have occurred prior to the recognition.
+The Group recognises an allowance for expected credit losses on its financial assets measured at amortised cost, without requiring a credit-impaired event to have occurred prior to the recognition.
 The Group accounts for changes in expected credit losses in stages, with differing methods of determining allowance for credit losses and the effective interest rate applied at each stage.
 An exception from this approach is that for trade receivables that do not contain a significant financing component, the Group applies a simplified approach to determine the lifetime expected credit losses.